Chunting/Demo-HelloWorldWSCS/Tutorial.md

 With Windows Azure Cloud Services you can quickly deploy and manage powerful applications and services.
 Simply upload your application and Windows Azure handles the deployment details - from provisioning and load balancing to health monitoring for continuous availability.

-In this demo you will see how to deploy an MVC 4 web application to a Windows Azure Web Site by using the Publish Web wizard in Visual Studio 2012 RC, an then how you can deploy the same application to a Windows Azure Cloud Service by using the Windows Azure SDK for .NET in Visual Studio 2012 RC.
+In this demo you will see how to deploy an MVC 4 web application to a Windows Azure Web Site by using the Publish Web wizard in Visual Studio 2012 RC, and then how you can deploy the same application to a Windows Azure Cloud Service by using the Windows Azure SDK for .NET in Visual Studio 2012 RC.

 <a name="technologies" />
 ### Key Technologies ###